Xqua/klb-bdv/README.md

 ## Build JNI library from source
   - install Maven
-  - navigate to the javaWrapper subfolder
+  - navigate the root of the git repository
   - run "mvn clean package"
   - the JAR file will be built at "javaWrapper/target/klb-[version].jar"